 The availability of each tool depends on the product level.

 Both buttons generate the same study, but the result is configured differently: the Abbott curve is displayed with a vertical height axis, the Histogram with a horizontal height axis.

 As usual in Mountains®, settings can be customized and saved for later use: this means you can save and re-apply your own customized settings (color, displayed parameters, bin direction, imposed scale etc.) and save time when performing the same kind of analysis subsequently.

 At Digital Surf, we are keen to continuously improve our products in particular by taking into account user needs and requests.
 It is also important to us to maintain the architecture integrity of the software and ease-of-use of the user interface, for the benefit of users in all our application fields.

 See it in action

-We’ll be presenting the new Abbott curve and Histogram features in our upcoming webinar on Mountains® 9.
+The new Abbott curve and Histogram features are presented in our webinar on Mountains® 9.